tarneaux/tarneo.fr/content/posts/wireguard_namespace.md

 ## Architecture

 We will simply create a network namespace `wg0` which will contain the Wireguard interface, so that any traffic in this namespace goes through Wireguard.
-Userland acces to this namespace will be touched on later.
+Userland access to this namespace will be touched on later.

 ## Execution